harshajustin/Cold-Email-Generator/README.md

-﻿# 📧 Cold Email Generator Using LangChain Framework with Grok API Integration This project leverages the LangChain framework to generate personalized cold emails and integrates with the Grok API for efficient handling of email data and automation of workflows.
+﻿# 📧 Cold Email Generator Using LangChain Framework with Groq API Integration This project leverages the LangChain framework to generate personalized cold emails and integrates with the Groq API for efficient handling of email data and automation of workflows.
 The application creates tailored email content for job applications, business outreach, or any context where personalized communication is needed.

 **Key Features:**
 - Dynamic Email Generation: Powered by LangChain's NLP capabilities, the tool creates context-aware email content based on the job description and recipient details.

-- Grok API Integration: Manages email-specific workflows and enhances operational efficiency.
+- Groq API Integration: Manages email-specific workflows and enhances operational efficiency.

 - Personalization: The emails can include personalized content, such as portfolio links, relevant job details, and more, for a more engaging communication experience.